-Kyrix's laws are strict and brutal.
-Punishments are extreme and harsh.
-Sentencing is carried out by judges loyal directly to Kyrix.
-The laws are well publicized and ignorance of the law provides no defense.
-Despite the nature of these laws, it is common to hear the phrase that, "law abiding citizens have nothing to fear."
+Life is changing with King Felix on the throne, but changing four centuries of tradition takes time.
+Under Kyrix, laws were strict and brutal.
+Punishments were extreme and harsh.
+Sentencing was carried out by judges loyal directly to Kyrix.
+The laws were well publicized and ignorance of the law provided no defense.
+Despite the nature of these laws, it was common to hear the phrase that, "law abiding citizens have nothing to fear."

-Kyrix's brand of justice frequently gives guilty parties a choice between a few outcomes.
+Kyrix's brand of justice frequently gave guilty parties a choice between a few outcomes.
 For example, a thief may be given the option to pay a fee of 20 gold pieces, work as an indentured servant until they have paid off the fee, or have their debt to society forgiven in exchange for going on Sacrifice Call.
-Sacrifice Call is where a criminal will be relocated to Taloncourt (or a location assigned near a Greater Circle of Power) and allowed to live out a normal life in exchange for being ready to immediately participate in a Sacrifice ritual for a valued member of society (typically nobles and high ranking military officers/state officials) when the time comes.
+Sacrifice Call was where a criminal would be relocated to Taloncourt (or a location assigned near a Greater Circle of Power) and allowed to live out a normal life in exchange for being ready to immediately participate in a

+Sacrifice ritual for a valued member of society (typically nobles and high ranking military officers/state officials) when the time comes.

-In Savlinor, debts are heritable.
-For example, someone who commits a murder may be sentenced to death and a fee of 25 gold pieces (as restitution to the family of the murder victim).
-If the murderer cannot pay the fee, they will often elect to pay off their debt to their victim by becoming an undead laborer after their death sentence is carried out in order to prevent their family from having to pay this debt.
+Under Kyrix, debts were heritable.
+For example, someone who committed a murder might be sentenced to death and a fee of 25 gold pieces (as restitution to the family of the murder victim).
+If the murderer couldn't pay the fee, they would often elect to pay off their debt to their victim by becoming an undead laborer after their death sentence is carried out in order to prevent their family from having to pay this debt.